lisp/de.setf.http/README.md

  indicates a set of responses and the combined specification is the union of the type, ordered according to the range parameter.

- the protocol roles reflect the stages in request processing: authentication, pre-processing, processing, and post-processing. according to this approach, a simple application would be describes as
+ The protocol roles reflect the stages in request processing: authentication, pre-processing, processing, and post-processing. according to this approach, a simple application would be describes as

     (defconstant +page-content+ "
     <html>
      <head>
       <title>http test page</title>
       </head>
      <body>
       <h1>test page</h1>